williamstome/williamstome.github.io.raw/_posts/2016-02-05-re-designing-an-introductory-ai-course-analysis.md

 Markov Logic and Factored MDPs (because these are fairly new topics I wanted to season the main course with (more puns! (nested parentheses!)))).
-However, once the course got started, two things threw wrenches into those plans.
+However, once the semester actually started, several wrenches were quickly thrown into the mix.

+## Best Laid Plans ##

 First, I got papers accepted to several conferences.
 While this was a good thing for my research progress, it